 Prepare the jumbo shells according to packaged directions.
 Strain through water when shells are al dente.
 Do not overcook as they will become too tender to stuff.
 Allow shells to cool while preparing the filling.

-To make Béchamel Sauce, heat vegan butter in a medium sauce pan over medium-high heat.
+To make Béchamel Sauce, heat vegan butter in a medium saucepan over medium-high heat.
 Once butter is melted, add flour and stir for 3-4 minutes, until mixture is golden-brown and fragrant.

 In another pot, bring milk and minced garlic, sage, and nutmeg to a boil.
 Add hot milk to butter/flour mixture in 3 batches.
 Bring to a boil, whisking often, then reduce heat to a simmer.
 Cook for 10 minutes, whisking constantly.
 Once thick and creamy, remove from heat and set aside.
-Sauce will continue to thicken as it cools.
+The sauce will continue to thicken as it cools.

 - Pour half of the Béchamel Sauce into a 9x13 baking pan.
 To stuff shells, gently press the top and the bottom with your fingers so that shells open width-wise.
 Spoon in 2 heaping tablespoons of pumpkin/ricotta filling and place in the pan on top of the Béchamel Sauce.
 Repeat until all the filling is gone.
 Top with remaining Béchamel Sauce.